-- 18.10 Payment to Members shall be in accordance with the Council's Members' Allowances Scheme. - 18.11 Payment to co-opted members entitled to claim travelling and/or other allowances will be made by the Chief Finance Officer upon receipt of the prescribed form duly completed.
+- 17.10 Payment to Members shall be in accordance with the Council's Members' Allowances Scheme. - 17.11 Payment to co-opted members entitled to claim travelling and/or other allowances in accordance with agreed policies, will be made through payroll by the Chief Finance Officer upon receipt of an approved iTrent claim or the prescribed form duly completed.

-19 Taxation
+18 Taxation